-We are committed to protecting your personal information.
+We are committed to protect your personal information

-Bullyid is committed to respecting and keeping safe any personal information you share with us or that we get from other agencies/organisations.
+Bullyid is committed to respecting and keeping safe any personal information you share with us and/or any information we get from other agencies/organizations.
 This privacy notice sets out the basis on which we will process personal information, whether that information is collected through Bullyid websites or by any other means.

 The contact details for Bullyid in relation to processing of personal information and for any questions regarding this privacy notice are: email@example.com.